 Leandros raised an eyebrow, but shrugged and nodded for Eresh to follow him.
 Evelyne didn’t seem to realize that this left her alone with Roman until Leandros and Eresh were several steps up.
 She opened her mouth as if to call them back, then closed it and shot a challenging look at Roman, daring him to try to speak.

 He was more than happy not to.
 But then, to his surprise, it was Evelyne that broke the silence.
 They were both watching Eresh, waiting for him to reach the Ellaes statue so they could begin their own climb, when Evelyne said, “Egil.”

 Roman eyed her, wary.
 “What?”

-“I was just wondering…” Evelyne paused, then.
+“I was just wondering—” Evelyne paused, then.
 It was hard to read her expression behind the layer of mud caked on her face, but Roman could tell she was frowning.
 “You know what, forget it.”

-Roman cringed and opened his mouth to speak, but the sound of frantic bells picking up somewhere deep in Home stopped him.
-Listening for a moment, he said, “That’s coming from where they were holding me and Leandros.
-They’ve noticed we’re gone.”
+Roman cringed and opened his mouth to apologize, but the sound of frantic bells sounding somewhere deep in Home stopped him.
+“They’ve noticed we’re gone.”

 “Then let’s go.”

 He and Evelyne started up the steps at the same time, both climbing quickly and nimbly.
 They caught up to Leandros and Eresh near the top and found Eftychia dancing circles around one of the guards, narrowly dodging his spear.
 The other guard lay nearby, already fallen.
 Roman couldn’t tell if they were unconscious or dead, but the dark pool in the grass beneath them didn’t look like shadow.